 A substantial, stone built, detached, period property, together with a stone barn with planning consent for conversion to a three-bedroom dwelling.
 Ideally located in a quiet, rural position on the outskirts of the popular village of Ashover.
 This delightful property has been in the ownership of the same family for over 50 years, and remains largely unchanged, giving the purchaser a truly unique opportunity to acquire a family home with potential for extension subject to necessary consents.
 The accommodation is set over three floors and currently offers five bedrooms, family bathroom, shower room, two separate lavatories, spacious sitting room, dining room and good-sized breakfast kitchen with pantry and utility room off.
-There are mature gardens surrounding the property, two stone-built storage sheds, former pigsty, greenhouse and an open Dutch barn.
+There are mature gardens surrounding the property, two stone-built storage sheds, and a greenhouse.
 A driveway with turning circle provides off road parking and there is currently garaging within the barn.
 Ashover is a sought-after location in a peaceful, rural setting, surrounded by pretty, open countryside.
 The village has excellent amenities including: Post office, butcher, local shop, doctor, pubs and a primary school with an excellent reputation.
 The village is located within easy reach of the towns of Chesterfield (7 miles) and Matlock (4.3 miles) and is within easy commuting distance of Sheffield, Nottingham and Derby.

 Entering the property via a pair of half glazed entrance doors which open to:

 Entrance porch 10'6 x 2'5 (3.2m x 0.73m)

 With front aspect windows overlooking the gardens and surrounding open countryside, terrazzo tiles to the floor with an inset matwell and a half glazed panelled entrance door opening to:

 Reception hallway 15'5 x 5'11 (4.7m x 1.8m)